TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Website_System.md

 # Website_System
 ## Functionality
 The purpose of the website subsystem is to allow a designated user to access the drone data stored in our database subsystem.
 The website will check the database for new information at a speed that will allow any new drones logged to be discovered by the police in as close to real-time as possible.
 The accessed data will be displayed to the user in a clean, concise manner that allows for the timely, efficient management of dispatcher resources.
-For the sake of this project, we have defined real-time to be less than one second.
 The full functionality of this subsystem is subsequently reliant on the completion of all other subsystems.

 ## Constraints
 | No.| Constraint | Origin |